docker-archive/classicswarm/docs/multi-manager-setup.md

 # High availability in Docker Swarm

-In Docker Swarm, the **swarm manager** is responsible for the entire cluster and manages the resources of multiple *Docker hosts* at scale.
-If the swarm manager dies, you must create a new one and deal with an interruption of service.
+In Docker Swarm, the **Swarm manager** is responsible for the entire cluster and manages the resources of multiple *Docker hosts* at scale.
+If the Swarm manager dies, you must create a new one and deal with an interruption of service.

 The *High Availability* feature allows a Docker Swarm to gracefully handle the failover of a manager instance.
 Using this feature, you can create a single **primary manager** instance and multiple **replica** instances.